giga-sec/gigaSec-Tech-Notes/README.md

 ---
-## Quick Guide when navigating my notes
+## Quick Guide of navigating my notes

 My system of note taking is a combination of the principles I learned in [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/) and [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6).
 As you navigate my system, you might see some slip-ups but my system is designed to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.